dzvilius/synth-band-website/README.md

 ## UX

-The cinematic 80s inspired band website for the fans of synth-pop music, so they can listen to the latest tracks, view video clips, and check tour dates.
+The cinematic 80s inspired band website for the fans of synth-pop music, so they can listen to the latest tracks, view video clips, and check tour dates, buy tickets and sign up for updates.

 To learn more about the needs of the band, please read the [Project Brief](ux/Project_Brief.md) document.

-### Objectives
+#### Objectives

 - Increase online visibility
 - Increase fanbase